 This pattern continued for nearly six weeks, at which time Thinkorswim finally closed the last of the illegal trades at a net debit of $185,000.
 “Bam!
 Just like that.
 What had taken me 40 years to save up was wiped out in as many days…intentionally!”

-“I felt the same gut-wrenching sickness that Bernard Madoff’s victims must have felt upon learning that their futures were gone”, Taylor told us, “Except for me it was worse, because (a) after Thinkorswim took all of the funds from my investment and retirement accounts, it somehow manipulated the ACH link I had established to withdraw all of the funds from my checking account, too; (b) there was no Victim Recovery Fund to help me get back onto my feet, (c) there was no SIPC insurance coverage because Thinkorswim did not go out of business, and (d) unlike Madoff and his associates, no one went to jail, no one was fined, no one was ordered to return the funds they stole from me, and the incident was not even recorded in FINRA’s BrokerCheck database, which means no one (except readers of this blog) will ever hear about this crime.”
+“I felt the same gut-wrenching sickness that Bernard Madoff’s victims must have felt upon learning that their futures were gone”, Taylor told us, “Except for me it was worse, because (a) after Thinkorswim took all of the funds from my investment and retirement accounts, they reached through my ACH link to my checking account and drained that, too, leaving me with zero balances in all three accounts; (b) there was no Victim Recovery Fund to help me get back onto my feet; (c) there was no SIPC insurance coverage because Thinkorswim did not go out of business; and (d) unlike Madoff, no one at Thinkorswim went to jail, no one was fined, and FINRA not only did not take action, but they did not even record the incident in their BrokerCheck database, which means no one (except people who read this) will ever hear about this crime.”

-“Your funds may NOT be safe at this firm!
-Your funds are NOT insured; FINRA does NOT have your back; and TD Ameritrade’s Asset Protection Guarantee appears to be just another empty ‘promise’ designed to lure you into placing your funds under their custody and control.
-Do not entrust any more funds to TD Ameritrade than you can afford to lose.”
+“Your investment funds are NOT insured; FINRA does NOT have your back; and TD Ameritrade can and will do whatever they want.
+Their Asset Protection Guarantee is no more than marketing bunk designed to lure you into depositing more funds than you can afford to lose. “